What was the Spanish Reconquista?

 For rulers that took their religion seriously, Isabella and Ferdinand wanted to find out who was faking their faith.

-To this end, they established the Spanish Inquisition in 1478.
-The Inquisition was a tribunal that investigated heresy and apostasy among Christians.
+However, the Inquisition also became a tribunal that investigated heresy and apostasy among Christians.

 Those who were found guilty could be tortured or burned at the stake.